 Pour the finished batter into a nonstick bread pan.
 Smooth out the top of the batter within the bread pan.

-Bake in the oven for 65-70 minutes or until golden brown.
+Bake in the oven at 325 F for 65-70 minutes or until golden brown.

 After 10 minutes, remove the banana bread from the bread pan.
 Place the banana bread on a cooling rack in order to completely cool.
 This cool down may take 1-2 hours.
 Gently slide a silicon spatula between the banana bread and the bread pan walls if the banana bread is stuck in the pan.